 THE CHRISTIAN LEADERSHIP LECTURE SERIES was begun in 2007 in order to support the mission of the university to develop each student's potential in scholarship, leadership, and service.
-This series brings an outstanding Christian leader each trimester to share the impact of Christian principles on his or her success.
+This series brings outstanding Christian leaders each trimester to share the impact of Christian principles on his or her success.